 Aren’t we just switching one drug for another?!

 Opioids bind to the brain’s receptors and produce euphoria.
 Methadone binds to the same receptors and blocks the ability of other opioids to produce a high.
 There is still a mild pleasurable feeling associated with methadone.
 Methadone causes dependency.
 People are physically dependent, meaning they can become tolerant and need higher doses sometimes.
 If they stopped, they would have withdrawal symptoms.
-It does not necessarily cause addictive behaviors: obsessive thoughts about use, stealing, manipulating, lying etc. To understand the difference between street opioids (addiction) and methadone (dependance) think about other health medications.
+It does not necessarily cause addictive behaviors: obsessive thoughts about use, stealing, manipulating, lying etc. To understand the difference between street opioids (addiction) and methadone (dependence) think about other health medications.
 A person on insulin is physically dependent on it and they cannot stop taking it.
 A person stable on prescribed methadone, using it as directed, is also physically dependent on it.
 Usually, they are not exhibiting addictive behaviors and have separated themselves from “the lifestyle.”

 Why is methadone making a comeback?